Search this website for information about collecting stocks and bonds.

 Links to eBay or other online resources

-As a rule, I try to discourage contributors from sending links to information about stocks and bonds that appear on the web.
+As a rule, I discourage contributors from sending links to information about stocks and bonds that appear on the web.

 Unfortunately, there is simply too much information on the web.
-Sending a flood of web links is like sending a stack of sticky notes with page numbers to every encyclopedia in the world.
-It might seem helpful to have thousands of page numbers, but it would take a lifetime to follow up on them.
+Sending links to web sites and sales is like sending tens or hundreds of sticky notes with page numbers to encyclopedias.
+It might seem helpful to have bunches of page numbers, but it might take a lifetime to follow up on them.

 I once accepted links to websites and sales, but they got out of hand.
-At one point, contributors were routinely sending over 100 (!) links per week, mostly to eBay sales.
+At one point, contributors were sending over 100 (!) links per week, mostly to eBay sales I had already seen.

-What contributors cannot possibly know is how much time it takes to retrieve and enter information from links to eBay auctions.
-I recorded my time expenditures and discovered it took an average of 4.5 minutes to retrieve and enter information (serial numbers, prices, shares, dates, printed dates, incorporation dates, states of issuance, etc) from every link to an online auction.
-At one time prior to mid-2006, following up on links ACTUALLY cost me seven to eight hours per week.
-That was one full unpaid workday per week.
-In addition to the time I was already spending on this project.
+What contributors cannot possibly know is the number of hours it takes to retrieve and enter information from links related to eBay auctions.
+Prior to mid-2006, following up on links cost me seven to eight hours per week in addition to the time I was already spending on this project.
 And like I said, most of those were links to sales I had already recorded.

-You may continue to send links, but I must confess, if the link is not focused directly on railroad stocks and bonds from North America, I will probably NOT deal with it at all.
-Even if focused on stocks and bonds, I may not spend more than a few seconds to determine whether it is spending any more of my time.
+You may continue to send links, but I will confess in advance that I probably will NOT deal with them.
+Even if links are focused directly on stocks and bonds, I may not spend more than a few seconds deciding whether they are worth spending any of my time.
 If it is a link to an eBay sale, it will need to be extraordinary to attract my attention.

 Thank you for your understanding.